gdayori/Infragistics-WPF-Core3.0-Workshop/docs/01-Grid/01-01-Get-started-with-XamDataGrid.md

 ## Note

 XamDataGrid has a capability of generating column definitions automatically corresponding to the bound data.
 If you want to configure columns in detail you need to set AutoGenerateFields property to False and define all fields.
-(You can try it later in the 2nd section.)

 ## Next
 [01-02 Configure XamDataGrid](01-02-Configure-XamDataGrid.md)